Your 2023 9-Point SEO Checklist

 Title tags act as the literal title of a page, which tells Google what to expect on it.
 Your title is also what shows up in search results, and can determine whether a user decides to click.

 Title tags work best when you add some element that naturally attracts users’ attention.
-That element could be a numbered list, eye-catching word (shocking, horrifying, etc.), or any other idea you have to draw someone’s attention in search results.
+That element could be a numbered list, an eye-catching word (shocking, horrifying, etc.), or any other idea you have to draw someone’s attention in search results.

 When you have a strong title for your page, you’ll naturally draw clicks that might otherwise go to your competitors.